Is Pineapple Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, pineapple is safe to eat during pregnancy.
-Despite popular myths about bromelain causing miscarriage or inducing labor, there's no credible scientific evidence to support these claims the amount of bromelain in fresh pineapple is far too low to cause any harm.
+Despite popular myths about bromelain causing miscarriage or inducing labor, there is no credible scientific evidence to support these claims the amount of bromelain in fresh pineapple is far too low to cause any harm.

-Pineapple is a nutritious fruit that provides vitamin C, folate, and fiber all beneficial during pregnancy.
-The myth that pineapple causes miscarriage stems from concerns about bromelain, an enzyme found mainly in the core and stem.
-However, the bromelain content in edible pineapple flesh is too low to affect the uterus, and normal digestion breaks it down further.
-Major medical guidance considers moderate consumption (1-2 cups daily) completely safe.
+Pineapple is a nutritious tropical fruit that provides vitamin C, folate, and fiber all beneficial during pregnancy.
+The longstanding myth that pineapple causes miscarriage stems from concerns about bromelain, an enzyme found mainly in the core and stem.
+However, the bromelain content in fresh pineapple flesh is too low to affect uterine function, and normal digestion breaks it down further.
+Medical guidance considers moderate consumption (1-2 cups daily) completely safe.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.